Information on the war in Ukraine

 Applying for international protection

 People who left Ukraine earlier but cannot return because of the war can stay in Estonia without a visa.
-In addition, they can apply for international protection.
-While the procedure for international protection usually takes up to six months, it is conducted in a simplified manner for Ukrainian citizens and lasts for about a month.
+They can also apply for international protection.
+The international protection procedure usually takes up to six months.

 Ukrainian citizens seeking international protection are provided with accommodation and subsistence for four months in the same way as war refugees seeking temporary protection.
 If they so wish, the applicants may live independently elsewhere, for example with acquaintances or relatives.